prgmlu/events-react-app/README.md

 the data is kept like that in order to keep the state flat.

-the only API call done outside the App.js component is done in the component: CommitteesContainer.
+the only API call done outside App.js component is done in CommitteesContainer.

 Components structure:

 there's 3 types of components:

     layout components (Sidebar.js and MyToolbar.js)
     container components (MainContainer.js EventContainer.js, AbstractsContainer.js...)
     presentational components (Event.js, Abstract.js, )